 Become a Set Designer: Training and Career Roadmap

-Learn how to become a set designer.
-Research the job duties and the education requirements and find out how to start a career in set design.
+Learn the steps to becoming a set designer.
+Research the various job duties and the education requirements and find out how to start a career in set design.

 |Degree Level||Bachelor's degree is required, though some actors become set designers with industry experience*|